Natural Solutions for Motion Sickness, Dizziness, and Nausea

 That was my first experience with motion sickness.
 I threw up my cotton candy, and I haven't been able to stomach it since.
 The cotton candy nor the Tilt-a-Whirl.

-Of course, with most things, if they are essentially untreated (and just avoided) they will get worse with age.
+Of course, with most things, if left untreated, they get worse over time.

 Eventually I became motion sick in the car unless I sat in the front seat and looked out the front window the whole time.

 So I knew I had to do something, especially with a destination wedding cruise on the books.
-I did my research and found some things that not only worked, but seem to have permanently changed my motion sickness.
+I found some things that not only worked, but seem to have permanently changed my motion sickness.

-In Chinese medicine, the 2 main causes of nausea and dizziness are either Spleen Qi Deficiency, which can lead to Dampness, or Liver Wind.
+In Chinese medicine, the main causes of nausea and dizziness are either (1) a Spleen Qi imbalance, which can lead to Dampness, or (2) it can come from Liver Wind.
+"Wind" is one of the "6 evil Qi".

-One particularly rocky night on the boat, I went to the over-priced on-board shop and picked up some “sea bands”.
+One particularly rocky night when I was on a cruise, I went to the over-priced shop on board and picked up some “sea bands”.
 They actually did help.
 The problem was that I couldn’t take them off.
-As soon as they came off, I was sick again.
+As soon as they came off, I felt sick again.

-The next cruise, I went prepared.
-I took some ginger chews, my trusty sea bands (still had them), and Gui Pi Tang (“tonify the Spleen pills”) a Chinese herbal preparation.
+The next cruise we took, I prepared in advance.
+I took some ginger chews, my trusty sea bands (still had them), and Gui Pi Tang (“tonify the Spleen pills”) - a Chinese herbal preparation.
 Much better!
 I only had to wear the bands on really rough seas.

 Herbs